swiftlang/swift/docs/LibraryEvolution.rst

 Top-Level Variables and Constants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given a public module-scope variable declared with ``var``, the following
+Given a versioned module-scope variable declared with ``var``, the following
 changes are permitted:

 - Adding (but not removing) a public setter to a computed variable.
-- Adding or removing a non-public setter.
+- Adding or removing a non-public, non-versioned setter.
 - Changing from a stored variable to a computed variable, or vice versa, as
-  long as a previously-public setter is not removed.
+  long as a previously-versioned setter is not removed.
 - Changing the body of an accessor.
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from
   an existing variable.
 This is effectively the same as modifying the body of a